zuhairabs/portfolio/content/blog/11-end-to-end-ml/index.md

 ```
 The timeout variable is the time (in seconds) Selenium waits for a page to completely load.

 Now we launch the scraping.
-This approximatively takes 50 minutes with good internet connexion.
+This approximately takes 50 minutes with good internet connection.

 ```python
 company_urls = {}